 If you are invited for interview, you must attend or provide a reasonable explanation if you are unable to do so, otherwise you again risk your application being refused.

 The interview will typically focus on whether or not you have been engaging in genuine business activity, although all aspects of your application are likely to be explored.
 It is therefore crucial that you are well prepared for this eventuality and can answer any questions put to you in relation to your investment, business activity and job creation since the date your leave was granted.

 If you are applying for a second extension you can only score points for employment activity from your most recent extension period of leave.
 Any employment activity from your initial period of leave can only be used to score points for your first extension application.

 As an existing visa holder already established in the UK, the consequences of having your Tier 1 Entrepreneur extension application rejected can be significant, both financially and professionally.
 If you are living here with dependants, this can also have a devastating impact on your family life.

-Accordingly legal advice should always be sought.
 Whilst, the entry requirements and documentary evidence for a Tier 1 Entrepreneur extension are complicated, an experienced immigration specialist can guide you through the application process giving you the best possible chance of a positive outcome.